icp4a/automation-decision-services-samples/samples/UseCICDStack/README.md

 ## Learning objectives
 - Connect a decision project to a Gitea repository.
-- Add the required instructions to deploy the archive on Nexus.
-- Make a build plan in Jenkins to build a decision service.
+- Build a decision service archive by using Maven.
-- Execute the decision service archive with the Swagger UI.
+- Deploy a decision service archive to the Automation Decision Services runtime by using a curl command.
+- Generate a decision by using a Swagger UI tool.

 ## Audience

-This sample is for technical and business users who want to understand the usage of the custom CI/CD stack in Automation Decision Services.
+This tutorial is for technical and business users who want to understand the usage of the custom CI/CD stack in Automation Decision Services.
 Some knowledge of the CI/CD stack is required.

 ## Time required

-20 minutes
+15 minutes

 ## Prerequisites

-Prepare with the following resources:
-- [Getting started in Automation Decision Services](https://www.ibm.com/support/knowledgecenter/SSYHZ8_21.0.x/com.ibm.dba.aid/gs_ddesigner_topics/dba_ddesigner_intro.html): This tutorial introduces you to Automation Decision Services.
+Prepare by doing the [Getting started in Automation Decision Services](https://www.ibm.com/docs/SSYHZ8_21.0.x/com.ibm.dba.aid/gs_ddesigner_topics/dba_ddesigner_intro.html) tutorial.
+It introduces you to Automation Decision Services.

 You must have the following environments:
 - **Decision Designer**: A web-based user interface for developing decision services in Business Automation Studio.
-You work with the sample decision service by importing it into a decision project and opening it in Decision Designer.
+You work with a sample decision service by importing it into a decision project and opening it in Decision Designer.
 - **Deployment services**: Your IT developers must provide a CI/CD stack to run the decision service.
-They must provide you the URLs and credentials to the instances of Gitea, Jenkins, Nexus, and the instance of the Swagger UI for the Automation Decision Services runtime service.
+They must give you the URLs and credentials for both the Gitea repository and the Swagger UI of the Automation Decision Services runtime service.

 # Task 1: Creating and sharing a decision service